Skip to main content Skip to page footer

 Could you give us some examples of this partnership?

 Certainly.
-In Saqqara, Politecnico documented the shaft and burial chamber of Khay’s tomb, located 29 metres north of the chapel.
-They modelled the dam in situ and reconstructed the mudbrick pyramid that once stood above the chapel, surmounted by a stone pyramidion which is now in the Louvre.
+In Deir al-Medina, Politecnico documented the shaft and burial chamber of Kha’s tomb, located 29 metres north of the chapel.
+They modelled the remains in situ and reconstructed the mudbrick pyramid that once stood above the chapel, surmounted by a stone pyramidion which is now in the Louvre.
 Politecnico modelled the pyramidion directly in the Paris Museum.

 This synergy between digital technology and archaeology allows us to reassemble “membra disiecta”, to reunite objects dispersed across different collections and restore them to their original context.